brandur/sorg/content/drafts/mongodb.md

 Let's talk about why MongoDB is actually a poor choice for your new production system.
-It's almost entirely to do with a set of basic guarantees that have a memorable acronym coined back in the early 80s, and which you'd probably heard
+It's almost entirely to do with a set of basic guarantees that have a memorable acronym coined back in the early 80s, and which you've probably heard
 before: **ACID** (atomicity, consistency, isolation, and durability).

 MongoDB historially failed to comply to every letter in ACID, but as of version